From business school to robot whisperer.

 Three hundred-plus published models later, here we are.
 I've trained FLUX, Stable Diffusion, Qwen, and video models like they're digital pets.
 Built ComfyUI pipelines that scared me a little when they ran.
 Won some awards — my cat won more.
 And got really specific about what this technology is genuinely good at, versus where it's still mostly marketing.

-Based in Lake Country, BC, where the WiFi is strong and the coffee stronger — alongside my partner in crime Allie (the cat) and Lia (the dog).
+Based in Lake Country, BC, where the WiFi is strong and the coffee is stronger — alongside my partner in crime Allie (the cat) and Lia (the dog).
 I work with clients globally who appreciate both technical expertise and the occasional dark sense of humour.
 When I'm not doing this, I've bought-fixed-flipped two foreclosed homes, manage a serious investment portfolio, and recently finished a horticulture certificate.
-How's that for variety?
+How's that for variety.

 Now it's three things: I direct my own work (the videos up top), I teach creative teams the real stack (the training), and I drop into studios that need someone who's actually shipped this in the room (the consulting).
 That's the whole business.
 No funnel, no growth-hacking, no BS.